 Can I withdraw my super to pay for emergency dental work?

-While you're normally not able to access your super until you reach preservation age, there are certain situations that will allow you to access your super early.
-Under "compassionate grounds" you can apply with the Department of Human Services to access your super early to pay for medical costs, which includes dental work.
+In most cases, you won't be able to access your super until you reach the preservation age.
+However, there are some situations where you may be able to access your super early.
+Under "compassionate grounds", you can apply with the Department of Human Services.
+This will enable you to access your super early to pay for medical costs.
+This includes dental work.

-How you can apply for a dental loan
+How can I apply for a dental loan?